chainer/chainer/docs/source/examples/seq2seq.rst

 ================

 The **sequence to sequence (seq2seq) model**\ [1][2] is a learning model that converts an input sequence into an output sequence.
-In this context, the **sequence** is the list of symbols, s.t the list of words which consists the sentence.
-The seq2seq model has archived great success in the field such as the machine translation, the dialogue system, the question answering, and the text summarization.
-All of these tasks can be regarded as the task to learn model that converts an input sequence into an output sequence.
+In this context, the **sequence** is a list of symbols, corresponding to the words in a sentence.
+The seq2seq model has achieved great success in fields such as machine translation, dialogue systems, question answering, and text summarization.
+All of these tasks can be regarded as the task to learn a model that converts an input sequence into an output sequence.

 1. Basic Idea of Seq2seq Model